-Twenty years ago this year I saw my first Quentin Tarantino movie.
+Twenty five years ago this year I saw my first Quentin Tarantino movie.
 A rental, "Reservoir Dogs" blew me away and still does to this day.
-7 further theatrical films have followed, all of whom I've been lucky enough to see on the big screen during opening week, and obsess over during re-watches on the small screen.
+8 further theatrical films have followed, all of which I've been lucky enough to see on the big screen during opening week, and obsess over during re-watches on the small screen.

 There can be no doubting that Quentin's films will pass into movie folklore.
 They're not all as masterful as Pulp Fiction.
 They're not all as heart breaking as Jackie Brown.
 They're not all swathed in nostalgia and homages to cinema of the past.
 But they are lovingly created by an auteur.
-He has written and directed all eight films.
+He has written and directed all nine films (despite by his own admission he's only made eight!).
 He has created characters in all of his films that are richly layered, yet with human hearts and frailties.
 There can also be no doubting that his films split audiences like no other Director except maybe Lars Von Trier.

 Can we just say he's a terrible actor, especially when starring in his own films, and move on?!
 As well as writing and directing all of his films, he's also acted in cult classics such as Four Rooms, From Dusk til Dawn and Desperado both of which were directed by his lifelong friend Robert Rodriguez.
 Tarantino has also guest directed on both "Four Rooms" (hugely underrated film) and "Sin City", as well as writing classics such as "True Romance" (directed by Tony Scott), "Natural Born Killers" (directed by Oliver Stone) and "From Dusk til Dawn" (directed by Robert Rodriguez).